 We also make sure that all team members are aware of the rationale behind every decision affecting the team directly.

 We keep team members updated about changes in our processes, as well decisions to hire or let go a team member.

 Another smart thing to spread around the company is learnings and insights from project retrospectives.
 This is a great example of transparency.
 It effectively allows us to transfer experience between project teams to speed up learning and prevent other team members from repeating the same mistakes.
 Client feedback is an essential element of knowledge sharing as well because it helps us all improve our work and pinpoint weak spots that need improvement.

 We also make sure that financial required for goal setting and progress evaluation is within reach of all team members.

-We chose not to share information about salaries.
+We chose not to make information about salaries public.
 We keep the company roadmap with salary ranges public because we want to build an honest recruitment process.
 We also have a system for deciding about salary ranges and pay rises.
 We are aware that some people prefer to keep their salaries themselves, so we don’t impose any rules here.

 Reaching a balanced team transparency

-But organizations devoted to constant self-improvement will make the most of transparency for reiterating their assumptions and make their workflows even more efficient.
-Knowledge sharing is critical to business success and transparency powers the information flow like nothing else.
+But an organization devoted to constant self-improvement will make the most of a transparent workplace for reiterating assumptions and making workflows even more efficient.
+Knowledge sharing is critical to business success and this approach powers the information flow like nothing else.

 Transparency in the workplace is just one of the many principles that drive us in developing the working environment for our teams.
 We want to support them in the best possible way, and one of them is creating a transparent work culture.